Chart Color Schemes

 In terms of cultural diversity, Park Orchards records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Notably, Dutch (2.5%) and Italian (7.0%) groups are overrepresented in Park Orchards relative to the regional averages of 1.2% and 5.2%, respectively.
-Additionally, South African ancestry is slightly higher at 0.8%.
+Notably, Dutch (2.5%) and Italian (7.0%) are overrepresented in Park Orchards compared to regional averages of 1.2% and 5.2%, respectively.
+Additionally, South Australian ancestry is higher at 0.8%.

 Frequently Asked Questions - Diversity